cp-psource/upfront/docs/tutorial-tweaking.md

 }
 </pre>

-Here we are using <pre>:after</pre>, which is a pseudo-element, and it’s an extremely powerful tool in your CSS arsenal.
+Here we are using `:after`, which is a pseudo-element, and it’s an extremely powerful tool in your CSS arsenal.
 There’s a [superb article by Chris Coyier](https://css-tricks.com/pseudo-element-roundup/) (who you really should follow on Twitter) about cool things you can do with pseudo elements.

 ![Blockquote styling](images/blockquote-styling.gif)